-BMW Group Designworks, in collaboration with German yacht builder Tyde, unveiled their newest creation — an all-electric hydrofoil boat called The Icon — during the Cannes Film Festival last month.
+BMW Group Designworks, in collaboration with German yacht builder Tyde, unveiled their newest creation — an all-electric hydrofoil boat called The Icon — during Cannes Film Festival in 2023.

 The Icon can cruise with a top speed of 30 knots (34.5 miles per hour), and its hydrofoil hull design means that it needs to use 80% less energy than a conventionally shaped boat, which would drag a larger wake.

 A hydrofoil is a lifting surface that operates in water.
 As a hydrofoil boat speeds up, the foil surface lifts the boat so that it is practically floating above the water, decreasing drag and allowing greater speeds and less energy usage.

 According to Electrek, The Icon is powered by two 100 kW motors, dispersed between six BMW battery packs, and can travel up to 50 nautical miles (57.5 miles) before needing a recharge.
 Due to the electric motors and foils, it is virtually noiseless.

 And if that wasn’t enough, the boat’s audio elements were designed by Hans Zimmer, the acclaimed German film score composer known for his work on such movies as “The Lion King,” “The Pirates of the Caribbean” franchise, “The Dark Knight” Trilogy, and many others.

 Per Electrek, Zimmer designed a “drive system sound note and intentional function tones” for The Icon, providing users with a “modern driving soundtrack.”